fenago/microservices/dockerize ML Python REST API/RestClientAngularWeb/README.md

 </div>

 ```
-In this step we create a form to take input from user and submit to call FLASK REST API .we can modify the form to take more input if our model required
+In this step we had created a form to take input from user and submit to call FLASK REST API .we can modify the form to take more input if  required by REST API

 <h4>Step 5 </h4>